Aliases for GNG13 Gene

 GeneCards Summary for GNG13 Gene

-GNG13 (Guanine Nucleotide Binding Protein (G Protein), Gamma 13) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include signal transducer activity.
+GNG13 (G Protein Subunit Gamma 13) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+GO annotations related to this gene include signal transducer activity and G-protein beta-subunit binding.

 UniProtKB/Swiss-Prot for GNG13 Gene